 India’s first CTIED inaugurated at NIT Srinagar

-Srinagar: India’s first Centre for Technology Intervention for Elderly and Disabled (CTIED) was inaugurated on Thursday at National Institute of Technology Srinagar here.
+Srinagar: India’s first Centre for Technology Intervention for Elderly and Disabled (CTIED) inaugurated at the National Institute of Technology Srinagar